 When trading for a living, your profits are uncertain while your daily/monthly expenses are fixed.

 You have a mortgage to pay for.
-You have to keep the water and power running at home.
+Water and power needs to be kept running at home.
 You have to put food on the table.
 There are expenses you will incur, regardless of whether you make a profit or loss trading that month.

 The Real Question

-So you see, it’s not really a question of “How much can I make”, but “what’s the minimum I have to make, so I won’t starve?”
+So you see, it’s not really a question of “How much money can you make in Forex trading?”, but rather, “what’s the minimum you have to make, so you won’t starve?”

 Ahh.
 Now we’re getting somewhere.
 Now we’re talking about real life application, not theoretical averages.

-So… how much can you make in Forex trading?
+How much money can you make in Forex trading?

 So if your expenses are $3,000 per month, you’ll need an account of minimum $90,000 to sustain that level of income from trading (assuming, of course, that you have the skills and knowledge to trade profitably).